geekygiganerd/Find-Word/README.md

 This problem has been designed to help learners develop the logic of:
 - how to skim through Strings
 - use Scanner class to scan File objects
-- implement call by reference
+- implement Call by Reference
 - utilize command line arguments

 ## Description